blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/004-register-stake-address.md

 <br>

-## Step 3 - Sign Transaction
+## Step 3 - Sign the transaction

 Copy `tx.raw` to the `$DINGO_HOME` directory on your air-gapped machine.

-Sign transaction using both the payment and stake signing keys:
+Sign the transaction using both the payment and stake signing keys:

 ⚠️ On an air-gapped machine